hdais/unbound-bloomfilter/README.md

 ### The detection algorithm

 The detection algorithm periodically scans requestlist.
-Suppose that these client queries is in requestlist:
+Suppose that these client queries are in requestlist:

     QNAME                     elapsed time (in secs)
     ------------------------------------------------------